-Long before construction actually began on the new Mercy Hospital Joplin, a plan was put in place to preserve native trees that miraculously survived the May 2011 tornado.
-The tree-salvaging project, which took root in the months leading up to the new hospital’s opening, has earned Mercy the 2014 Missouri Arbor Arbor Award of Excellence — in the Business/Institutions category — by the Missouri Department of Conservation.
-Mercy, SWT Design, McCarthy Building Companies, Inc., Frank Sharum Landscape Design, Kin-Kam Tree Farm & Nursery, and Wickman’s Garden Village worked together to develop the successful relocation strategy.
+Long before construction began on the new Mercy Hospital Joplin, a plan was put in place to preserve native trees that miraculously survived the May 2011 tornado.
+The tree-salvaging project, which took root in the months leading up to the new hospital’s opening, earned Mercy the 2014 Missouri Arbor Award of Excellence — in the Business/Institutions category — by the Missouri Department of Conservation.
+Mercy, SWT Design, McCarthy Building Companies, Inc., Frank Sharum Landscape Design, Kin-Kam Tree Farm & Nursery and Wickman’s Garden Village worked together to develop the successful relocation strategy.

 The path to recovery for Mercy Hospital Joplin was made possible with the generous financial and material support of so many people, companies and organizations across the country and around the world.